se-edu/learningresources/contents/codeQuality/CodeQualityMetrics.md

 *Note that the term "Code Quality" here is scoped to be the readability, understandability, and maintainability of the code.
 While performance can be considered a legitimate basis for some metrics (e.g. time taken to run certain operations, based on profiling), it is not considered for this purpose.*

-## Example of Metrics
+## Examples of Metrics

 ### Complexity Metrics

-Complexity metrics measures how "complex" methods, classes, packages, etc. are.
-It is arguably the most useful metric for the largest number of developer because it is the easiest to grasp, the most directly relevant to the coding activity, and applicable to most/all programming languages.
+Complexity metrics measure how "complex" methods, classes, packages, etc. are.
+"Complex" here is defined as difficult to understand and difficult to maintain.

+They are arguably the most useful metrics for the largest number of developers because they are the easiest to grasp, the most directly relevant to the coding activity, and applicable to most/all programming languages.

 - The most well-known complexity metric is **Cyclomatic Complexity (CC)**, invented by Thomas McCabe in 1976.
+CC corresponds to the **minimum number of test cases needed to achieve 100% branch coverage**.
 [Here](http://www.whiteboxtest.com/cyclomatic-complexity.php) is an excellent explanation on how to make use of it to measure your code quality.
-CC corresponds to the **minimum number of test cases needed to achieve 100% branch coverage**.
 - An alternative, less well-known, harder to calculate complexity metric is **NPath Complexity (NC)**, invented by Brian A. Nejmeh in 1988.
 NC corresponds to the **minimum number of test cases needed to achieve 100% path coverage**.

-> [Here](http://www.literateprogramming.com/mccabe.pdf) is the original paper by McCabe, and [here](http://delivery.acm.org/10.1145/50000/42379/p188-nejmeh.pdf?ip=137.132.250.8&id=42379&acc=ACTIVE%20SERVICE&key=FF6731C4D3E3CFFF%2EBB5EB8D2067C1662%2E4D4702B0C3E38B35%2E4D4702B0C3E38B35&CFID=726592962&CFTOKEN=31567842&__acm__=1486743928_30f8e35ed72667612c6449afe5db3998) is the original paper by Nejmeh.
+> [Here](http://www.literateprogramming.com/mccabe.pdf) is the original paper by McCabe, and [here](http://dl.acm.org/citation.cfm?doid=42372.42379) is the original paper by Nejmeh.

-This complexity metrics can be extended to class level (e.g. summing or averaging the complexity values of all methods in a class), package level, or even project level.
+These complexity metrics can be extended to class level (e.g. summing or averaging the complexity values of all methods in a class), package level, or even project level.

 ### Class Design Metrics

+Class design metrics measure how "well-designed" a class is.
+"Well-designed" here is defined as conformance to good software engineering principles such as high cohesion, low coupling, promoting encapsulation and information hiding.
+Well-designed classes promote reuse and ease maintenance effort.

-Class design metrics measures how "well-designed" a class is.
-Metrics on this level are more applicable for QA team members and software architects, but still holds some relevance to students and junior developers who have to design a class-level API.
+Metrics on this level are more applicable for QA team members and software architects, but still hold some relevance to students and junior developers who have to design a class-level API.

 The most well-accepted metrics for class design are [**The Chidamber and Kemerer Metrics**](http://www.virtualmachinery.com/sidebar3.htm):
 - Weighted Methods per Class (WMC)